Form was filled out and downloaded 1,009 times already

 • Most recent passport book number

-• Most recent passport book issue date – Enter the date in the following format: MM/DD/YYYY.
+• Most recent passport book issue date

-• Name as printed on your most recent passport card
+• Name on most recent passport card

 • Most recent passport card number

-• Most recent passport card issue date – Enter the date in the following format: MM/DD/YYYY.
+• Most recent passport card issue date

-Frequently Asked Questions about Form DS-11
+Frequently Asked Questions about DS-11

 What are the required documents to apply for a U.S. passport?